neerajk555/SQL-Training-exercise/module-07-set-operations/07-Speed-Drills.md

 **Answer:** UNION removes duplicate rows from the combined result; UNION ALL keeps all rows including duplicates.
 UNION ALL is faster because it doesn't need to eliminate duplicates.

+**Memory Trick:** "UNION = Unique ON" → turns duplicate removal ON.
+"UNION ALL = All included" → everything stays.

+**Performance Impact:** On large datasets (millions of rows), UNION can be 2-10x slower than UNION ALL because it must sort/hash to find duplicates.

 ---

 ## Drill 2: Column Count Rule